Tingwei-Justin/Node.JS-Demo/README.md

 # Node.JS-Demo Project

-- Description: this project is created a website with search a bar to search any full/partial table content.
+- Description: this project is created a website with a search bar allowing to search any full/partial contents in table.
 - Tools: Node.js, Mongodb, Nginx, HTML and Bootstrap
 - Demo website : https://justincs.ml/inventory